skip to Main Content

 The famous “slab sided” “suicide door” Lincolns introduced in 1961 are forever associated with President John F. Kennedy.

-This car was the last vehicle in America whose design (both interior and exterior) was spearheaded by one person, Elwood Engle.
+This car was the last vehicle in America whose design was spearheaded by one person (both interior and exterior), Elwood Engle.
 It is powered by the venerable Lincoln 430 cubic inch CID V-8 with Carter 4 barrel set up, producing 320 horsepower.

-In any given year from 1961 to 1965, an average of only 3,000 of the “suicide door” convertibles were built.
-This was at a time when Cadillac was building 20,000 convertibles a year.
+In any given year from 1961 to 1965, an average of only 3,000 of the “suicide door” convertibles were built (at a time when Cadillac was building 20,000 convertibles a year).

 Back To Top